reddy-123/software-engineers_machine-learning-material/README.md

 ## How to use it
 Everything below is an outline, and you should tackle the items in order from top to bottom.

-I'm using Github's special markdown flavor, including tasks lists to check progress.
+I'm using the Github's special markdown flavor, including tasks lists to check progress.

 - [x] Create a new branch so you can check items like this, just put an x in the brackets: [x]